 In Section 2 of this report we identified some unique differences between passive and active components.
 As a consequence of these reliability features, which characterize piping, the development of a database must distinguish between 'events' and 'exposures.'
 The event cells of a database on piping failures identify the failure mode, and degradation or failure mechanism that led to failure.
 The exposure cells of a database identify the pipe size and material, process medium and pressure/temperature of the process medium.
 The event cells include information on reliability influence factors, whereas the exposure cells include information on reliability attributes.
-We distinguish between influence and attribute as follows: 1) an influence indicates a cause of failure that relates to environmental or operational conditions of or in the piping system; 2) an attribute indicates a cause of failure that relates to the inherent piping system design.
+We distinguish between influence and attribute as follows: 1) an influence indicates a cause of failure that relates to the inherent piping system design.
 Together, attributes and influences represent the 'conditional factors' which must be considered in data reduction and analysis.
 Reliability attributes are assigned piping systems on a global basis, while influence factors are assigned on a plant-specific basis.